Coast FIRE Calculator

 Please enter your current balance.

 Coast FIRE is one of the most liberating milestones in personal finance.
 Once you hit your number, you have effectively taken retirement off the table as a financial worry.
-Your invested money will do the work from that point forward, growing on its own until you are ready to stop working.
+Your invested money does the work from that point forward, compounding on its own until you are ready to stop working.

 Common Questions